Pittsburgh Penguins–New York Islanders brawl: Boxscore

 As noted before, there were 346 penalty minutes handed out in the game.
 Combined, there were twenty-eight minor penalties (56 minutes), sixteen major penalties (fifteen of them were for fighting), and twenty-one misconduct or game misconducts handed out.

 Of these, the Islanders received fourteen minor penalties (28 minutes), nine major penalties (45 minutes—eight were fighting majors and another was an elbowing), and eleven misconduct or game misconducts (110 minutes) for a total of 183 penalty minutes.

-The Penguins received fourteen minor penalties (28 minutes), seven major penalties (35 minutes), all of which were fighting majors, and ten misconduct or game misconducts (100 minutes), for a total of 163 penalty minutes.
+The Penguins received fourteen minor penalties (28 minutes), seven major penalties (35 minutes), all but one of which were fighting majors, and ten misconduct or game misconducts (100 minutes), for a total of 163 penalty minutes.

 Penalty summary

 Below is a table showing players from both teams and the number of penalties and penalties in minutes they received.